 Larger groups looking to picnic or just have a central gathering place can reserve one of the group pavilions located at the day-use beach area.
 The beachfront has restrooms and showers for rinsing off.

-You can check the events page on the state park's website to see what's coming up, or pop by the Nature Center on the weekend to learn more.
+You can check the events page on the official website to see what's coming up, or pop by the Nature Center on the weekend to learn more.

-Texas State Parks offer a special Junior Ranger enrichment program to help kids explore further during their visit.
+Texas State Parks offer a special Junior Ranger enrichment program to help kids explore further during their visit, and this is a great activity if you're looking for the top things to do with children in Galveston.